 However, if you parry just before an enemy attack is about to hit, you will counter that attack with a riposte that can stun enemies for follow-up attacks.

 When it comes to dodging and rolling, you are advised to dodge more than roll.
-This is because rolling eats a lot of stamina and continuous rolling carries a risk of accidentally coming in a range of an enemy that was not in your peripheral vision.
+This is because rolling eats a lot of stamina, and continuous rolling carries a risk of accidentally coming in the range of an enemy that was not in your peripheral vision.